Raseglurant

-Raseglurant (INN) (code name ADX-10059) is a negative allosteric modulator of the mGlu5 receptor and derivative of MPEP which was under development by Addex Therapeutics for the treatment of migraine, gastroesophageal reflux disease, and dental anxiety.
+Raseglurant (INN; development code ADX-10059) is a negative allosteric modulator of the mGlu5 receptor and derivative of MPEP which was under development by Addex Therapeutics for the treatment of migraine, gastroesophageal reflux disease, and dental anxiety.
 It reached phase II clinical trials for all of the aforementioned indications before being discontinued due to the observation of possible predictive signs of hepatotoxicity in patients with long-term use.